G1OJS/BandOpticon/Change History.md

 # To-do list & ideas

 To do:
+  - bugfix - highlighting is broken when not grouping home calls; need to loop through all calls listed to gather remote entities in aggregate and highlight matches one by one
   - add call-square as an entity option?
 Which level square?
 All?
 Independently select call+square and the square level?
   - add "show distance and bearing" to RHS
   - is there something odd about highlighting between myCall and others on the Tx-Rx row?
 No yellow highlightinh?
 Why?